 Meet with assessors regularly

-Your digital delivery team will meet with the assessment team for at least 1 hour once a week during the Discovery, Alpha and Beta stages, until the service is launched as a public beta.
+Your digital delivery team will meet with the assessment at regular intervals during the Discovery, Alpha and Beta stages, until the service is launched as a public beta.

 As the service moves towards the Live stage, the assessment and digital delivery teams may consider moving check-ins to longer intervals, but they should happen at least monthly.